-“Product” means all Software and Online Services identified in the Product Terms that Microsoft offers under this Agreement, including previews, prerelease versions, updates, patches and bug fixes from Microsoft.
+“Product” means all Software and Online Services that Microsoft offers under this Agreement as identified in the Product Terms, including previews, prerelease versions, updates, patches, and Fixes from Microsoft.
 Product availability may vary by region.
 “Product” does not include Non-Microsoft Products.

 “Publisher” means a provider of a Non-Microsoft Product.

 “Representatives” means a party’s employees, Affiliates, contractors, advisors, and consultants.

 “SLA” means Service Level Agreement, which specifies the minimum service level for the Online Services and is published on the Licensing Site.

 “Services Deliverables” means any computer code or materials (including without limitation proofs of concept, documentation and design recommendations, sample code, software libraries, algorithms, and machine learning models), other than Products or Fixes, that Microsoft leaves with Customer at the conclusion of Microsoft’s performance of Professional Services.

 “Software” means licensed copies of Microsoft software identified in the Product Terms.
 Software does not include Online Services, but Software may be part of an Online Service.

 “Statement of Services” means any order under this Agreement that includes or describes Professional Services.